 Cars will be directed to one of the lines in the back parking lot where volunteers will help empty your material into the shred bins.
 Vehicles will then exit the property on Luttrell.

 We will move everyone through as quickly as possible.
 The wait times may be 10-40 minutes depending on traffic volume.
 The per vehicle limit on material will be enforced so that we may serve as many people as possible.

 How much paper will be accepted?

-Each vehicle can bring up to 3 Bankers Boxes or small trash bags worth of shred material.
-Bankers Boxes measure 10″ x 12″ x 15″ in size.
+Each vehicle can bring up to 3 small boxes or trash bags worth of shred material.
+Small boxes should be about the size of a Bankers Box, which measures 10″ x 12″ x 15″ in size.
 Boxes, crates, and totes that are a close approximation of size will be counted as one box, larger boxes will be counted as 2 or 3 boxes.
 Typical kitchen size 13-gallon trash bags are considered small.
 Large outdoor or industrial trash bags will be counted as more than one bag.

 In order to serve as many people as possible with this event, limits will be enforced.
 Our volunteers will do their best to make a fair judgement call on the amount of paper accepted from each vehicle.
 We ask that participants be respectful of the limits so that we may keep the event flowing.